aldelaro5/BugFables-AssetsRedirector/README.md

 This project is configured for Visual Studio 2019 (previous versions may work, but are untested).
 To build the project, you first need to place the required dlls into the `Libs` directory present on this repository.
 Refer to `Libs/README.txt` for more information on which dlls to place.

 Once this is done, the project should build successfully.
-To improve convenience, you may want to set the output path to `Bug Fables\BepInEx\plugins\Speedrun-Practice` (where `Bug Fables` is the game's directory) in the project's configuration for ease of testing.
+To improve convenience, you may want to set the output path to `Bug Fables\BepInEx\plugins\AssetsRedirector` (where `Bug Fables` is the game's directory) in the project's configuration for ease of testing.

 ### Debugging
 To debug the plugin, you will need the [dnSpy](https://github.com/0xd4d/dnSpy/releases) program (download the file ` dnSpy-net472.zip`).
 Once it's installed, you will need to [download this modified version of mono.dll](https://drive.google.com/open?id=1u_xyatcUWKceWajzNImkvKQuNxKgArHi) and place it at `Mono/EmbedRuntime` from the game's directory.
 You may want to backup or rename the original one that comes with the game in case you want to revert it.